 Earlier this year I spent a month driving around the USA and besides realizing how glad I am that I live in New York I also realized how many great ice cream places there are!

-Part of my best friend Liz and I’s plan was to eat our way across this great country and find the best ice cream.
+Part of Liz and I’s plan was to eat our way across this great country and find the best ice cream.
 So without further ado here is a list of our favorite splurges along the way.

 BOOMBALATTIS- WILMINGTON NORTH CAROLINA